Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

 If $G'_v$ is isomorphic to $\Z^2$, $M_v$ is a thickened torus $\TT\times I$.
 For each adjacent edge $e$, we pick an annulus $A_e\subset\TT\times\{0\}$ such that $i_*:\pi_1(A_e)\to\pi_1(M_v)$ corresponds to $G'_e\hookrightarrow G'_v$.
 Again we can choose the annuli corresponding to different edges to be embedded disjoint and parallel.

-Otherwise, $G'_v$ is isomorphic to a geometrically finite Kleinian group $K_v$, $M_v$ is the compact manifold whose interior is homeomorphic to $\HH^3/K_v$ and the incident edge groups define a paring on $\partial M_v$ corresponding to the parabolic subgroups of $K_v$.
-In particular to each adjacent vertex $e$ is associated an annulus $A_v\subset \partial M_v$.
+Otherwise, $G'_v$ is isomorphic to a {torsion free} geometrically finite Kleinian group $K_v$, $M_v$ is the compact manifold whose interior is homeomorphic to $\HH^3/K_v$ and the incident edge groups {and parabolic subgroups of $G$} define a paring on $\partial M_v$ corresponding to the parabolic subgroups of $K_v$.
+In particular to each adjacent {edge} $e$ is associated an annulus $A_v\subset \partial M_v$.

-Given an edge $e=(v,v')$, we glue $M_v$ and $M_{v'}$ together along the annuli $A_{\bar e}\subset M_v$ and $A'_e\subset M_{v'}$.
+Given an edge $e=(v,v')$, we glue $M_v$ and $M_{v'}$ together along the annuli $A_{\bar e}\subset M_v$ and $A_e\subset M_{v'}$.
 The manifold thus produced does not depend on the map chosen to identify the annuli (up to homeomorphism).
-Doing this gluing for each edge, we get a compact $3$-manifold $M$ whose fundamental group is $G'$ \cite{scott:wall}.
+Doing this gluing for each edge, we get a compact {three}-manifold $M$ whose fundamental group is $G'$ \cite{scott:wall}.

 By construction, $M$ is irreducible.
-We just need to show that $M$ is atoroidal to conclude with the hyperbolization theorem.
+By Lemma \ref{lma:natural pairing}, we just need to show that $M$ is atoroidal to conclude with the hyperbolization theorem.

-Since $A$ is minimal (property $(iii)$ of Theorem \ref{thm:charac annulus}), every torus component of $\partial M$ is contained in the boundary of a component of $M\setminus A$.
-As was already mentioned, $Q=\pi_1(M)$ is hyperbolic relative to its rank $2$ Abelian subgroups.
-By \cite{drutu:sapir}, $G$ is relatively hyperbolic and the rank $2$ Abelian subgroups of $Q$ are mapped at bounded Hausdorff distance from the peripheral subgroups of $G$ by the quasi-isometry $G\to Q$.
-It follows that any rank $2$ Abelian subgroup of $G$ is a subgroup of a conjugate of a vertex group of $\GGG$ hence that every rank $2$ Abelian subgroup of $G'$ is a subgroup of a conjugate of a vertex group of $\GGG'$.
-By construction $M_v$ is atoroidal for every vertex $v$, hence $M$ is atoroidal.
-The conclusion follows from the hyperbolization theorem. \endp
+{By property (6) of Theorem \ref{thm:dec JSJ} any rank $2$ virtually Abelian subgroup of $G$ lies in a conjugate of a vertex group of ${\mathcal G}$, hence the same is true for $G'$ and ${\mathcal G}'$.
+Let $A$ be a rank $2$ Abelian subgroup of $G'$, up to conjugation, we have a vertex $v$ such that $A<G'_v$.
+If $G'_v$ is isomorphic to $\Z^2$ then $M_v$ is a thickened torus $\TT\times I$ and $A$ is a subgroup of $\pi_1(\TT\times\{1\})$.
+Since we have picked all the gluing annuli on $\TT\times\{0\}$, $\TT\times\{1\}$ is a boundary component of the final manifold $M$.
+If $G'_v$ is isomorphic to a Kleinian group, $A$ is conjugate to a subgroup of the fundamental group of a torus $T\subset\partial M_v$.} {By property (7) of Theorem \ref{thm:dec JSJ} no gluing annulus can be homotoped in $T$.
+It follows again that $T$ is a boundary component of the final manifold $M$.
+We have thus proved that $M$ is atoroidal and the conclusion follows from the hyperbolization theorem. } \endp